The-Cooler-King/practice/linked-list/DOCUMENTATION.md

 #### `_update_list_metadata_for_add_node()` / `_update_list_metadata_for_remove_node()`
 Helper methods that bundle together all index map and length updates for adding or removing nodes.

+#### `_validate_index()`
+Helper methods that ensures index is an integer and within the bounds.
+Used to validate index at the start of public methods that take index as an arg.